Malware Analyst Overview

 A malware analyst working in a business environment responds to incident reports issued by personnel who have encountered suspicious computer behavior.
 Malware analysts recommend and sometimes carry out procedures designed to help systems recover from any damage inflicted, but the majority of their work is concerned with preventing the spread of malware in the first place.
 Malware analysts are responsible for conducting both dynamic and static analyses of suspicious code in order to establish signatures that indicate its presence.
 They also determine how such code spreads through systems and develop tools and procedures to detect the code in advance of any infection.

-Malware Analysts are one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Malware Analysts are one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Reverse Engineering Malware Course provides everything you need to kick start your career in networking!

 As commerce in the United States becomes increasingly computerized and internet-based, the need for malware analysts continues to rise.
 Both government and business rely on having systems fully operational; they are therefore willing to invest in the personnel needed to make that happen.
 The continuing evolution of cyber-threat technologies also results in a strong job outlook for malware analysts.
 Every month, new forms of malicious code are deployed across the globe.
 That trend is not likely to change, which means that malware analysts will remain in high demand.
 Job Outlook: A